Shorku/confgen/README.md

 ### Run

-The script will consume .mol file(s) from some input directory.
+The script can consume multiple .mol files from the input directory.

    **Basic:**